karabC/CarND-Behavioral-Cloning-P3/writeup.md

 In order to gauge how well the model was working, I split my image into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 To avoid overfitting, i applied the max pooling and the droppout with the gridsearch approach.
 I come out with a low validation error model yet that still fail the simulatior run.

 To combat the overfitting, I decide to levearage the steering angle data.
 However, the correction is simlilar to the hyperparameter.
 It takes time to tune.
-Moreover, with more data, i decide to add one more Fully connected layer at the end part of CNN with 200 nodes.
+Originally, i added one more Fully connected layer at the end part of CNN with 200 nodes.
+However, after reconstructed more data, i found this layer is no longer useful and might even resulted in overfit too.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.